Cash flow budget for 2023 – and why having one matters for your business

 2. Plan ahead for irregular fluctuations

 Some businesses face seasonal variations in their sales volume.
-For example, some restaurants rely heavily on tourism influx to remain profitable throughout a certain time frame.
-A flexible cash flow budget will allow you to anticipate seasonal dips and build them into your operating plan, so you don’t accidentally fall short when business drops off because of events beyond your control.
+For example, some restaurants rely heavily on tourism influx to remain profitable throughout a specific time frame.
+A flexible cash flow budget will allow you to anticipate seasonal dips and build them into your operating plan.
+You don’t accidentally fall short when business drops off because of events beyond your control.

 3. Set aside reserves for unexpected situations

-Part of building a healthy cash flow budget includes planning for what happens if things don’t work out as expected.
+Building a healthy cash flow budget includes planning what happens if things don’t work out as expected.
 Build reserve amounts into your budget based on worst-case scenarios instead of best-case projections to ensure that you always have enough funding available if your plans change suddenly due to an emergency.

 How to make the most use of your updated cash flow budget

-A cash flow budget is a critical tool for business owners to ensure they have enough working capital.
+A cash flow budget is critical for business owners to ensure they have enough working capital.

 The budget will show you how much income your business will get from sales and services and what expenses your business will incur in a given period.